A joint voxel flow-phase field framework for ultra-long microstructure evolution prediction with physical regularization: Results

 \subsubsection{Joint prediction on 38 frames of grain growth}

-In this scheme, we alternate between VFN predictions and short bursts of phase field simulation, thereby stabilizing grain morphology and reducing accumulated error.
+In this scheme, we alternate between VFN predictions and short bursts of phase-field simulation, thereby stabilizing grain morphology and reducing accumulated error.
 Specifically, for a 38-image sequence (equivalent to 38,000 PF steps), we interleave two PF segments of 2000 steps each, producing two frames required for the next VFN input.
 With this setup, the prediction sequence is divided into 11 VFN - 2 PF - 11 VFN - 2 PF - 12 VFN, totaling 38 frames.
 Figure \ref{fig:joint}(a) compares the PF ground truth, the VFN-only prediction, and the joint prediction over the same horizon.
 The joint approach clearly preserves grain shape while suppressing nonphysical dissolution.

 The error metrics reinforce this observation.
 As shown in figure \ref{fig:joint}(b), the dashed lines (VFN-only) show steady error growth, while the solid lines (joint) exhibit sharp reductions at the 12th and 25th frames, coinciding with PF insertions.
 Compared with VFN-only predictions, joint prediction reduces MSE from 31.89\% to 9.32\%, VGG loss from 0.967 to 0.409, and improves SSIM from 0.673 to 0.869.
+The comparison of grain-area distribution histograms between the joint prediction and the PF ground truth (figure \ref{fig:joint}(c)) further confirms the statistical agreement of the predicted results.
 These results confirm that short PF corrections act as “error resets,” enabling stable long-term prediction without compromising efficiency.